 In order to register for classes, students consult Webadvisor from the Graduate Registrar's site (www.lclark.edu/graduate/offices/registrar).
 Registration announcements and schedules come out regularly throughout the year, mostly via e-mail to student's lclark accounts.
 Students may pre-register for classes in advance, which means they may sign up for classes during the pre-registration period on line through Webadvisor without paying tuition until it is due.
 The beginning and ending dates for the pre-registration period are included in the registration announcement.
-Registrar's website www.lclark.edu/graduate/offices/registrar/

-Because the Registration Announcement is created and comes out several months in advance of each semester or term, times, locations, and professors may change before the term actually begins.
+Because the Registration Announcement is created and comes out several months in advance of each semester, times, locations, and professors may change before the term actually begins.
 Students should check the Graduate Registrar's site for current course offerings and Web Advisor prior to the beginning of the semester for their current course schedule.